 Going all the way back to 1869, Feb.
 5 and Feb.
 12 are the dates that have been most likely to have had a snowfall of one inch or more.
 Through February 2021, it's happened in nineteen years, or once every eight years.
 The last time it happened on Feb.
 5 was in 2016 (when 2.5" of snow fell).
 The biggest snow to fall on this date was in 1920 when 5.9" accumulated .

 For the second day this winter the high was a frigid 11°.
 The other occurrence was on 1/23.
 Lows on these days were 2° and 0°, respectively.

-This was the third year in a row to have a snowfall of 2 to 3 inches on this date.
+This was the third year in a row to have a snowfall of two to three inches on this date.
 2.8" fell this year, all of it before daybreak (two inches fell last year).
-The day's temperature held steady between 31° and 32° until mid-afternoon when Arctic air moved in; by midnight the temperature had dropped to 13°.
+The day's temperature held steady between 31° and 32° until mid-afternoon, when Arctic air moved in; by midnight the temperature had dropped to 13°.